 The contest culminates with the announcement of the year’s champion wrestler who is then carried among the spectators to loud acclaim accompanied by tradition songs and dances performed by the cheerleaders – the elder tribeswomen.

-Cultural website about Bakweri culture and society.
+The low-down on Bakweri culture and society.

 By Marie-Laure Vigneron